rnmp/bleep_website/src/pages/support/stay_organized.md

 order: 0
 icon: 🍱
 title: Stay Organized
-subtitle: Learn the core mechanics of Bleep's visual grid and how to use them to your advantage.
+subtitle: Having a visual grid doesn't have to be overwhelming.
+Here's how to make it work for you.
 ---

 ![The Bleep app with a grid of content cards](./stay_organized/overview.png)

 ---

-## Rooms ≠ Folders
+## Make a Room

-Rooms are _like_ folders, but with a focus in mind.
+Rooms are like folders, but with a focus in mind.
 Make a room for a project, a theme, or even a mood.
 Pick a memorable name, an emoji or custom icon, and start collecting.

 And yes, you can make rooms inside of rooms.